RafaParkoureiro/CVEsearch/README.md

 Welcome to the FCUP-HACKATHON2024-v3zados project repository!

-This project aims to leverage Language Model (LM) capabilities, particularly OpenAI's GPT-3.5 API, to enhance intelligence in handling Common Vulnerabilities and Exposures (CVEs).
-By utilizing data from the National Vulnerability Database (NVD), we've endeavored to develop interactive methods for extracting insights from CVEs.
+This project aims to leverage Large Language Model (LLM) capabilities, particularly OpenAI's GPT-3.5 API, to enhance intelligence in handling Common Vulnerabilities and Exposures (CVEs).

+By utilizing data from the National Vulnerability Database (NVD), we've endeavored to develop interactive methods for extracting insights from CVEs:
 Our primary focus has been on employing AI to answer questions and provide deeper understanding regarding specific CVEs.
+The second thing was creating a dataset with ~10k entries to make a more advanced search using user input,(for example, you could the agent to show the CVEs within a daterange).
 Additionally, we explored the feasibility of predicting CVE vulnerability scores solely based on textual descriptions, using a logistic regression.

 ## Getting Started